-Meanwhile, on July 16, 2007, the RTC-Culasi dismissed the main case, as the two (2) cases filed by HGL were a deliberate violation of the rule on forum shopping.
-RTC-Culasi further stated that in both cases, HGL's cause of action rests on the validity of its FLGLA.
-HGL filed a

-Motion for Reconsideration, but on November 20, 2007, RTC-Culasi ruled against HGL.
+Meanwhile, on July 16, 2007, the RTC-Culasi dismissed the main case, as the two (2) cases filed by HGL was a deliberate violation of the rule on forum shopping.
+RTC-Culasi further stated in its decision that in both cases, HGL's cause of action rests on the validity of its FLGLA No. 184.
+HGL filed a Motion for Reconsideration, but on November 20, 2007, RTC-Culasi ruled against HGL.
 No appeal was taken by HGL.